notifi-network/notifi-network.github.io/docs/alert-subscribe/react-card/create-card-id.md

 #### Step 1

-Log in to the [Admin Panel](https://admin.dev.notifi.network) (create an account if not already) and head to the _Card Management_ page.
+Log in to the [Admin Panel](https://admin.dev.notifi.network) (create an account if you haven't done so already) and head to the _Card Management_ page.
 Click on "+Create Config"

 #### Step 2